django/code-of-conduct/enforcement-ladder.md

 providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.

+**Suggested Behavioral Modifications:** May include requesting the person refrain from specific language or discussion topics, cease direct contact with specific individuals, or adjust their communication style.

 **Opportunities for Repair:** The violator may be asked to provide a private written apology, acknowledge responsibility for their actions, and demonstrate understanding of community expectations.